GabrielNagy/Year3Projects/WT/Project/upload_app/README.md

 # upload_app

-Flask-based web app with register/login capabilities where users upload their C++ sources to be asynchronously tested by the app with the results returned to them live.
+Flask-based web app with register/login capabilities where users upload their C/C++/Pascal/Java sources to be asynchronously tested by the app with the results returned to them live.
+Current mode tests using predefined input files.

 ## Getting Started